- This event has passed.

 Do you find yourself struggling to justify the importance of play in your preschool program?
 Do you wonder how to explain the contributions of play to children’s learning and development?
 Would you like to develop your own skills for making the most of play’s potential?

-In this edWebinar, Kristen Kemple, Ph.D., Professor of Early Childhood Studies at the University of Florida, will provide an overview of the nature of play, and an introduction to how play contributes to children’s learning in the areas of language, literacy, self-regulation, mathematical thinking, scientific reasoning, creativity, socio-emotional development, and physical growth and well-being.
+In this edWebinar, Kristen Kemple, Ph.D., Professor of Early Childhood Studies at the University of Florida, provides an overview of the nature of play, and an introduction to how play contributes to children’s learning in the areas of language, literacy, self-regulation, mathematical thinking, scientific reasoning, creativity, socio-emotional development, and physical growth and well-being.
 To make the most of children’s play, we can do so much more than simply provide the time and the space for play.
-After a general overview of teachers’ various roles in supporting play, we will zoom in on a few selected specific skills that preschool teachers can develop and use to optimize the learning power of children’s play, while still allowing it to be play!
+After a general overview of teachers’ various roles in supporting play, the presentation zooms in on a few selected specific skills that preschool teachers can develop and use to optimize the learning power of children’s play, while still allowing it to be play!

 - Explain what play is and what it is not